crowdbotics/modules/modules/django-drive/django_drive/drive/README.md

    json file to your computer.

 5. Add that file into project directory and set the file path to `CREDENTIAL_FILE_PATH` variable in `.env` file.
+6. If configuring through `access_token` then add a custom header `Google-Drive-Authorization` to use the Google Drive.

 ![service_account](https://user-images.githubusercontent.com/76822297/227890333-1767d60a-696e-40f4-b33e-7ef480593902.png)